 The recipient of the Werner Hofmann Scientific Award will receive:

-A certificate of achievement, a commemorative medal, and a monetary prize, the amount of which will be announced soon.
+A certificate of achievement, a commemorative medal, and a monetary prize of 500€.

-An invitation to deliver a lecture at the subsequent CTAO Symposium, with the associated participation fee covered, providing the recipient with the opportunity to present their work to the broader scientific community.
+An invitation to deliver a lecture at the subsequent CTAO Symposium, with the associated participation expenses covered, providing the recipient with the opportunity to present their work to the broader scientific community.
 Please note that the CTAO Symposium is held biennially, meaning the winner may present their work either in the year they receive the award or the following year.

 An invitation to attend the award ceremony session, where the winner will be presented with the commemorative medal.
-This will take place either at the CTAO Symposium or, in years without the Symposium, at a suitable CTAO international meeting, with the associated participation fee covered.
+This will take place either at the CTAO Symposium or, in years without the Symposium, at a suitable CTAO international meeting, with the associated participation expenses covered.

 Timeline and Announcement